Chavit Singson: Legal issues

 In 2010, Singson sued Senator Miriam Defensor-Santiago for libel after the latter referred to him as a "jueteng lord" during a privilege speech in the Senate.
 The complaint was dismissed by the Office of the Ombudsman in February 2011, citing Santiago's parliamentary immunity.

 In July 2013, Singson, along with Deogracias Victor Savellano, were charged with graft by the Office of the Ombudsman following a 2002 complaint over the alleged misuse of financial assistance worth taken from Ilocos Sur's share in the revenues from the national government’s tobacco excise tax during their governorships.
 However, both were acquitted by the Sandiganbayan in August 2014, citing the significant delay before the Ombudsman formally opened a preliminary investigation into the complaint in 2012.

 In April 2024, Singson was fined after his convoy was caught by Metropolitan Manila Development Authority (MMDA) inspectors traveling along a section of EDSA in Quezon City reserved for buses of the EDSA Carousel.
 In response, Singson apologized for the offense and paid the fine.
 He also offered to the traffic inspectors who intercepted him as a reward for doing their duty, which was later received by the MMDA.
 However, the Civil Service Commission subsequently said that the MMDA's acceptance of the reward was a violation of ethics laws governing public employees.

+Mug shot of Singson after his arrest by the Philippine National Police on June 11, 2026.

+In 2026, Singson was arrested on charges of cyberlibel.